Primary Progressive Aphasia

 Additional Information

-This study is being conducted to better understand Primary Progressive Aphasia (PPA) and to explore whether combining language therapy with transcranial direct current stimulation (tDCS) may help improve language, memory, and communication abilities.
+This trial is being conducted to better understand Primary Progressive Aphasia (PPA) and to explore whether combining language therapy with transcranial direct current stimulation (tDCS) may help improve language, memory, and communication abilities.

-You may be eligible for this study if you meet the following criteria.
+You may be eligible for this trial if you meet the following criteria.

 Inclusion Criteria: